What is Nutritional Yeast?

 How to Use Nutritional Yeast?

-Nutritional yeast comes in different forms- powder, granules, and flakes.
+Nutritional yeast comes in powder, granules, and flakes.
 Households mostly use granules and powder forms.
-Dried yeast must be there on your kitchen top as it is a good-to-go product to make your dishes tastier.
+Dried yeast must be on your kitchen counter, as it is a good-to-go product that can make your dishes tastier.

-It can be used in any vegan-based dishes.
-It is a fully vegan product; vegans must add it to their diet as it is a good source of essential nutrients.
+It can be used in any vegan-based dish.
+It is a fully vegan product, and vegans must add it to their diet as it is a good source of essential nutrients.

-Moreover, it can help you prepare tons of dishes with it, making your dishes tastier with its cheesy and nutty flavor.
+Moreover, it can help you prepare many dishes, making them tastier with its cheesy, nutty flavor.
 It is a taste enhancer agent.
-Just add a teaspoon or two while preparing your dishes and have the best of fun ahead.
+Add a teaspoon or two while preparing your dishes, and you’ll have the best of fun.

 Are there any Side Effects of Nutritional Yeast?